The Nature Explore Classroom at

 Little Munchkins Preschool Center

 Attached to the Storage Area, is the Sand Area which is surrounded by gorgeous ornamental plants that dance in the breeze.
-Grape vines spread overhead on a pergola, providing a tropical hideaway feel.
-Through a stand of lush cedar trees sits a Building Area full of open ended natural materials such as sticks, tree cookies, pinecones, logs, and planks.
-Among a collection of beech trees, is the Music and Movement Area where soothing sounds from various wind chimes and homemade instruments fills the air.
+Grapevines spread overhead on a pergola, providing a tropical hideaway feel.
+Through a stand of lush cedar trees sits a Building Area full of open-ended natural materials such as sticks, tree cookies, pinecones, logs, and planks.
+Among a collection of beech trees, is the Music and Movement Area where soothing sounds from various wind chimes and homemade instruments fill the air.
 The Little Munchkins Tree House provides a variety of climbing and crawling opportunities while a lavish area of green grass opens up for gross motor activities.
-In the middle of this Action Area is a small red maple tree which designates the Gathering Area.
+In the middle of this Action Area is a small red maple tree that designates the Gathering Area.
 This space allows for children to gather as an entire group for stories or sit with a few friends in the shade.